DanielBMarkham/Info-Ops/manuscript/chapter21.md

 ## Let's Estimate

-Now let's go through the complex and extremely difficult process of estimating.
+Now let's go through the complex and extremely difficult process of estimating, which is a type of Step 5 work.

 We take a table.
 On it we put post-its every couple of feet or so.
 The post-its say 1,2,4,8,16,32, and 64.
 We put the backlog cards on the table.